 It’s not only a great time to enjoy the mountains whilst you ski and explore, it’s also a cheaper time of the year.
 Which means your course is cheaper.

 Because once you get past the peak weeks at New Year and early February, the resort enters a new, more chilled out phase as the crowds thin out.

 Which is why the accommodation gets cheaper – and the February course benefits from that.

-The spring sales usually kick off during late February so there are also a few extra bargains to be found in the shops, too…
+Plus in late February the spring sales usually kick off in the shops, so there are also a few extra bargains to be found in the shops, too…

 So if you want to work on your skiing (and your tan), become a better skier and maybe plan to work full-time teaching next season, then the February course could be perfect for you.

 INTERESTED?
 THEN LET’S TALK